goodmase/django-bitfield-manager/README.rst

         return "status: %i" % self.status

 Then for all models you want django-bitfield-manager to manage add the BitfieldMeta with a list of parent models.
 The list of parent models takes in a tuple.
-The first field is the name of the field on the child model that the bitfield-manager should use for modifying the status (should be a foreignkey, have not tested other relationships.)
-The second is the name of the BigIntegerField or BitField (if using django-bitfield) that you want modified.
-The 3rd field is the bitflag to use (i.e. 0 will be 1 << 0, 1 will be 1 << 1, etc.)
+The first field is the source that will be modified.
+The source should be a BigIntegerField or BitField (if using django-bitfield).
+The 2nd field is the bitflag to use (i.e. 0 will be 1 << 0, 1 will be 1 << 1, etc.)

 .. code-block:: python